UGREEN-NASync/community-guide/docs/ugos/tweak/ssh_public_key/index.md

 sudo nano /etc/systemd/system/ssh-permission-monitor.service
 ```

 and paste the content of [ssh-permission-monitor.service](ssh-permission-monitor.service) inside.
-Again, replace `<USER NAME>` with you actual user name.
+Again, replace `<USER NAME>` with you actual username.

 Now reload the systemctl daemon: